Welcome to Supasheet

 x-admin,admin,user) with fine-grained per-table permissions and PostgreSQL Row Level Security - Resource (CRUD) — Auto-generated create / read / update / delete UIs for any table or view

-- Six View Types — Sheet (table), Kanban, Calendar, Gallery, List, and Tree, switchable per resource
+- Seven View Types — Sheet (table), Kanban, Calendar, Gallery, List, Tree, and Gantt, switchable per resource

 - Inline editing — Side-sheet editor available on every view